Occupancy fraction, fractional colouring, and triangle fraction: Introduction

 Given $\lam>0$, the \emph{hard-core model on $G$ at fugacity $\lam$} is a probability distribution on $\cI(G)$, where each $I\in\cI(G)$ occurs with probability proportional to $\lam^{|I|}$.
 Writing $\bI$ for the random independent set, we have

-where the normalising term in the denominator is the \emph{partition function} (or {\em independence polynomial}) $Z_G(\lam)=\sum_{I\in\cI(G)} \lam^{|I|}$.
-The {\em occupancy fraction} is $\EE|\bI|/|V(G)|$.
+where the normalising term in the denominator is the \emph{partition function} (or \emph{independence polynomial}) $Z_G(\lam)=\sum_{I\in\cI(G)} \lam^{|I|}$.
+The \emph{occupancy fraction} is $\EE|\bI|/|V(G)|$.
 Note that this is a lower bound on the proportion of vertices in a largest independent set of $G$.

-If $\mu$ denotes the standard Lesbegue measure on $\RR$, then a \emph{fractional colouring} of $G$ is an assignment $w:\cI(G) \to 2^{\RR}$ of pairwise disjoint measurable subsets of $\RR$ to independent sets such that $\sum_{I\in\cI(G), I \ni v}\mu(w(I))\ge 1$ for all $v\in V(G)$.
-The total weight of the fractional colouring is $\sum_{I\in\cI(G)}\mu(w(I))$.
-The {\em fractional chromatic number} $\chi_f(G)$ of $G$ is the minimum total weight in a fractional colouring of $G$.
-Note that the reciprocal is a lower bound on the proportion of vertices in a largest independent set of $G$.
+There are many equivalent definitions for a fractional colouring of $G$, the most relevant one for our purposes being the following.
+A \emph{fractional colouring} of $G$ is a weight assignment $w: \cI(G) \to [0,1]$ which satisfies that for every vertex $v\in V(G)$, the sum of the weights of all the independent sets that contain $v$ is at least $1$.
+The total weight $w(G)$ of $w$ is then the sum of all the weights of the independent sets of $G$.
+The fractional chromatic number $\chi_f(G)$ of $G$ is then the minimum total weight of a fractional colouring of $G$.
+It is straightforward to show that $|V(G)|/\chi_f(G)$ is a lower bound on the size of a largest independent set in $G$.